intel-analytics/ipex-llm/docs/readthedocs/source/doc/Chronos/Overview/data_processing_feature_engineering.md

 [`TSDataset`](../../PythonAPI/Chronos/tsdataset.html) is designed for general time series processing while providing many specific operations for the convenience of different tasks(e.g. forecasting, anomaly detection).

 Time series data is a special data formulation with its specific operations.
-_Chronos_ provides [`XSardsDataset`](../../PythonAPI/Chronos/tsdataset.html#xshardstsdataset) as a time series dataset abstract for data processing (e.g. impute, scale/unscale, roll) and feature engineering methods (e.g. datetime feature, aggregation feature).
+XSardsDataset is an abstract of time series dataset with distributed fashion. _Chronos_ provides [`XSardsDataset`](../../PythonAPI/Chronos/tsdataset.html#xshardstsdataset) as a time series dataset abstract for data processing (e.g. impute, scale/unscale, roll) and feature engineering methods (e.g. datetime feature, aggregation feature).
 Cascade call is supported for most of the methods. [`XSardsDataset`](../../PythonAPI/Chronos/tsdataset.html#xshardstsdataset) can be initialized from xshards of pandas dataframe.
 It can also be converted to  xshards of numpy in an distributed and parallized fashion.

 [`XSardsDataset`](../../PythonAPI/Chronos/tsdataset.html#xshardstsdataset) is designed for general time series processing while providing many specific operations for the convenience of different tasks(e.g. forecasting, anomaly detection).